replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 will run the checks from your released chart as well.

 ```
-helm template harbor | kubectl preflight -
+helm template slackernews | kubectl preflight -
 ```

-If you're satisfied with the tests, bump the version of your Helm chart in the file `harbor/Chart.yaml` from `19.2.0` to `19.3.0`, then repackage it.
+If you're satisfied with the tests, bump the version of your Helm chart in the file `slackernews/Chart.yaml` from `0.2.0` to `0.3.0`, then repackage it.
 You can edit the version in the Manifest Editor or run the following command to do it from the shell:

 ```
-yq -i '.version = "19.3.0"' harbor/Chart.yaml
+yq -i '.version = "0.3.0"' slackernews/Chart.yaml
 ```

 Then run the `helm package` command to package the updated version:

 ```
-helm package harbor --destination ./release
+helm package slackernews --destination ./release
 ```